Understanding Psychiatric Nurse Case Management for Your ANCC PMHN Exam

 Occupational therapists for functional recovery

-Look for cues in questions involving role clarity, communication strategies (e.g., SBAR), and resolving team conflict or coordination lapses.
+Expect exam questions that involve role clarity, communication strategies (e.g., SBAR), and resolving conflicts or lapses in coordination.

 Bringing It All Together

-In your practice, nursing case management may seem like it requires accomplishing a list of discharge planning tasks—tracking labs, following up on missed appointments, or coordinating with parole officers.
-But remember that psychiatric nurse case management must filter all of these tasks through the lens of that specific patient’s needs, limitations, and resources.
-It’s much more nuanced than merely performing a list of tasks.
+In practice, nursing case management may appear to require completing a list of discharge planning tasks such as tracking labs, following up on missed appointments, or coordinating with parole officers.
+However, it’s important to remember that psychiatric nurse case management filters all tasks through the specific needs, limitations, and resources of each patient.

 Final Note